 See owner's manual for instructions, care, and maintenance information.
 Failure to maintain tank can result in death or serious injury.

 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.

-The tank is filled through the Tank Fill Connection located on the side of the vehicle.
+The gravity tank fill tube is located behind a small, lockable door on the driver or passenger sidewall.